Skip to content

 Mark the Supply Unavailable on an incident

-POST /supplies/{supply_id}/mark_unavailable
+POST /supplies/{supply_id}/mark-unavailable

 Content-Type: application/json